Scones – Tea Time Classic

 Along with bread making, there is something very earthy and homely about making scones and they are just so much nicer than anything you can buy in the supermarket and much, much cheaper than scones from a bakery.

 Hand made Scones

-I make the scones by hand in a bowl, although you could, of course, use an electric mixer.
+I make the scones by hand in a bowl.
 Once the dough is ready, I just flour my hands a little and turn it out on the work surface.
-I do not use a rolling pin, but just flatten the dough out, enough to cut out four scones with my pastry cutter.
+There is no need to use a rolling pin, but just flatten the dough out, enough to cut out four scones with a pastry cutter.
+Scone dough should be handled gently and not over kneaded.
 The remaining dough will then make up a fifth scone, which I normally just shape by hand.
 I think it is important not to worry too much about what they look like.
 To me craggy and uneven says yummy and home made!